Elhexiar/Elhexiar/MySkills/UnrealSpecificSkills.md

 I will do my best to try and explain some of the systems I come up with for our game !

+( The project is too heavy for a github repo, as such we keep it localy on our nas, if you hant to have a copy of the whole project and are not scared of links )

 # RTS

 The Game Being an ***RTS*** had to have some though put into how we would handle the Units, furthermore our Game Designers wanted a ***Squad System*** which needed to be taken into account